MIPPL/nephele-org-website/public/content/developers/tutorials/getting-started-with-ethereum-development-using-alchemy/index.md

 ## 2. Create an Alchemy App {#create-an-alchemy-app}

-To communicate with the Ethereum chain and to use Alchemy’s products, you need an API key to authenticate your requests.
+To communicate with the Nephele chain and to use Alchemy’s products, you need an API key to authenticate your requests.

 You can [create API keys from the dashboard](http://dashboard.alchemyapi.io/).
 To make a new key, navigate to “Create App” as shown below: